Skip to Main Content

 Surry Hills has spent the better part of a decade consolidating its position as Sydney's most serious neighbourhood for independent drinking culture.
 The strip along Bourke Street, where Brix Distillers operates at number 350, sits within a pocket of the suburb where the bar format has matured considerably: less about themed fit-outs and novelty pours, more about production credentials and what's actually in the bottle.
 That shift mirrors what's happened in craft spirits across Australia's east coast more broadly, where a first wave of curiosity-driven distilleries has given way to a smaller, more technically focused cohort that takes provenance and process seriously.

 Brix's 2025 Pearl 2 Star Prestige award places it firmly in that upper tier.
 In a city where craft distilling sits alongside established players like Archie Rose Distilling Co and coastal producers such as Manly Spirits Co, a prestige-level recognition signals something beyond novelty.
-It positions Brix in a peer set where the spirits themselves carry the argument.
+It positions Brix in a comparable set where the spirits themselves carry the argument.

 What a Prestige Rating Means in This Context